dgkanatsios/GameAnalyticsEventHubFunctionsCosmosDatalake/README.md

 #### Are messages meant to be sent from the game client or server?
 It depends.
 Clients can hack (especially on PC) the messages and send malicious data to your Event Hubs.
 You wouldn't want to have users cheat on their ranking, right?
 The best approach would be to have the game server send the important messages (e.g. user1 killed user2) whereas game clients can send less important messages, like behavioral ones (e.g. in an adventure game, user's response to the question was the second one or it took 2' for the user to solve this puzzle or reach the goal).

+#### How can I modify the communication between Event Hubs and Azure Functions?
+You should check the parameters listed [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-host-json#eventhub).
+Moreover, you are encouraged to read [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-event-hubs#trigger---scaling) regading Functions' scaling when using the Event Hubs trigger.
+Finally, check [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-best-practices) for performance best practices for Azure Functions.